openharmony/docs/en/application-dev/reference/apis/js-apis-device-manager.md

       "freq": 2, // High frequency
       "ranging": 1 // The device supports reporting the distance to the discovery initiator.
   };
+  try {
     dmInstance.publishDeviceDiscovery(publishInfo); // A callback is invoked to notify the application when the device information is published.
+  } catch (err) {
+    console.error("publishDeviceDiscovery errCode:" + err.code + ",errMessage:" + err.message);
+  }
   ```

 ### unPublishDeviceDiscovery9+</sup>

 unPublishDeviceDiscovery(publishId: number): void